adilshiyas/goal-regions-motion-planning/README.md

 <img src="images/semi_static1b.gif" alt="semi-static environment" style="width:70%; height:auto;" />

-When object poses vary over a continuous distribution, a grasping query to one of these objects induces a motion planning problem.
-Thus, the object poses varying over a continuous distribution induce infinite motion planning problems.
+When object poses vary over a continuous distribution, each grasping query induces a distinct motion planning problem, resulting in an effectively unbounded family of planning instances.
-Our strategy to solving this problem is to develop an experience-based planner that precomputes and stores paths to completely cover all feasible motion planning problems which can later be queried within a fixed-time bound to solve a newly sampled problem.
+To address this, we adopt an experience-based planning strategy that precomputes and stores representative solution paths covering the feasible goal space.
+At query time, previously computed paths are retrieved and reused, enabling planning with bounded query-time latency.